BlackAnon22/BlackAnon22.github.io/posts/hackthebox/pandora.md

 We can see from the above screenshot that ```tar``` is the command-line utility being used to generate a backup in the form of a ```tar.gz``` form.

+To exploit this, we'll hijack relative paths in this suid binary

+I used this [blog](https://medium.com/r3d-buck3t/hijacking-relative-paths-in-suid-programs-fed804694e6e), to exploit this

+So first